daniel-kosieradzki/pm-detector-exporter/README.md

    ```
    It will be available on port `8000`.
 Click [here](http://localhost:8000/docs) if you want to see available API specification.

-   *NOTE: If you want to run the exporter in watch mode (useful for development add `--reload` flag to the above command):*
+   *NOTE: If you want to run the exporter in watch mode (useful for development) add `--reload` flag to the above command:*
    ```bash
    uvicorn main:app --reload
    ```